sonalmhatre/job-portal/README.md

 ## about installation
-after taking a pool from repository first migrate the database and then run ExamQuestionseeder.php seeder file for inserting role related questions register users auing /register form and then login that user will redirect to homepage after you can apply the job through given apply job form also attempt the test from dashboard result will display on dashboard
+<li>after taking a pull from repository first migrate the database and then run ExamQuestionseeder.php seeder file for inserting role related questions</li>
+<li>register users using /register URL  and then login that user will redirect to homepage</li>
+<li>after you can apply the job through given apply job form also attempt the test from dashboard </li>
+<li>result will display on dashboard</li>

 ## License